 Jeremy Dennis (b.
-1990) is a contemporary fine art photographer and a member of the Shinnecock Indian Nation.
-In his work, he explores indigenous identity, assimilation, and tradition from the lens of a millennial.
+1990) is a contemporary fine art photographer and a tribal member of the Shinnecock Indian Nation in Southampton, NY.
+In his work, he explores indigenous identity, assimilation.

 Dennis was one of 10 recipients of a 2016 Dreamstarter Grant from the national non-profit organization Running Strong for American Indian Youth.
 He was awarded $10,000 to pursue his project, On This Site, which uses photography and an interactive online map to showcase culturally significant Native American sites on Long Island, a topic of special meaning for Dennis, who was raised on the Shinnecock Nation Reservation.
 He also created a book and exhibition from this project.
 Most recently, Dennis received the Creative Bursar Award from Getty Images in 2018 to continue his series Stories.